AlexArchive/Shortcut/README.md

     private readonly HotkeyBinder _hotkeyBinder = new HotkeyBinder();

     // 2.
 Declare the callback that you would like Shortcut to invoke when
-    // the specified system-wide hot key is pressed.
+    // the specified system-wide hotkey is pressed.
     //
     private static void HotkeyCallback() {
         MessageBox.Show("You pressed a system-wide hot key!");